demurwagid22749/basketballfacts/README.md

-The NBA (National Basketball Association) was founded on June 6, 1946, as the Basketball Association of America (BAA) and merged with the National Basketball League (NBL) in 1949 to form the NBA.
+Hakeem Olajuwon is the only player in NBA history to win the NBA MVP, Defensive Player of the Year, and NBA Finals MVP awards in the same season (1993-1994).